ajdillhoff/CSE6363/assignments/assignment1/README.md

 # Assignment 1

-This assignment covers Linear Regression, Gradient Descent, Linear Discriminant Analysis, Logistic Regression, and Naive Bayes.
+This assignment covers Linear Regression and Gradient Descent.
 These are classical methods that are very useful depending on your dataset, even if they are only used as a baseline.

 These models have been implemented over and over again and are available in many popular machine learning frameworks.
 It is important to implement the models yourself so that you gain a deeper understanding of them.